liuyuqi/civl-c-syntax-vim/README.md

   A vim syntax plugin to support syntactic highlighting for CIVL-C, a programming language designed and developed by the Verified Software Laboratory in the University of Delaware.

-  The idea of writing this syntax file was inspired by William Killian who wrote the its Emacs version.
+  I was inspired by William Killian who wrote the its Emacs version.
 I then wrote the vim version because I'm a vim user and am not comfortable with Emacs, and want to do some good to other vim users.

 Installation Guide
 -----------------------------